Brand architecture may be the most misunderstood concept in branding.

 A firm brand is generally associated with the “branded house” model discussed below.
 However, in its extreme form it aligns with the “house of brands” model.

-These often include the firm’s name as part of each sub-brand name, such as Apple TV and Apple Watch.
+These often include the firm’s name as part of each sub-brand name, such as Apple Music and Apple Pay.
 In contrast to a parent brand, sub-brands are also known as child brands or endorse brands.
 They may be closely or loosely associated with the parent brand.
 For a prominent example in the professional services, take a look at Accenture and how they’ve built sub-brands around key practices.

 3. Product Brand